 Treatment for a newborn may include:

 Hydrops fetalis often results in death of the infant shortly before or after delivery.
-The risk is highest among the most premature babies and those who are severely ill at birth.
+The risk is highest for babies born very early or who are ill at birth.

 Brain damage called kernicterus may occur.

-Rh incompatibility, which can lead to this condition, can be prevented if the mother takes a medicine called RhoGAM at certain times during and after pregnancy.
+Rh incompatibility can be prevented if the mother takes a medicine called RhoGAM during and after pregnancy.

 Abrams ME, Meredith KS, Kinnard P, Clark RH.
 Hydrops fetalis: a retrospective review of cases reported to a large national database and identification of risk factors associated with death.
 Pediatrics.
 2007 Jul;120(1):84-9.